monisio/SoftUni-Java-Cources-LabsAndExercises/README.md

 # SoftUni-Java-Cources-LabsAndExercises
-SoftUni - training and exercises.
+SoftUni - trainings and exercises.